Plank theorems and their applications: a survey: Other types of plank problems and polynomial analogues

 \begin{proposition} Let $H$ be an $n\times{n}$ complex positive semidefinite hermitian matrix with $1's$ on its diagonal.
 Then there exist complex numbers $(w_j)_{j=1}^n$ such that $\abs{w_j}\leq 1$ and

 for all $1\leq j\leq n$. \end{proposition}

-To prove this last theorem, we can interpret \eqref{eq thm} as a system of $2n$ equations by splitting the real and imaginary parts and we can show the existence of a solution using Lagrange multipliers.
-We then form a new matrix with the diagonal entries equal to $\abs{w_j}^2$, and we show that all of these are $\leq 1$ using the maximum principle in complex analysis, which finishes the demonstration.
+To prove this proposition, we can interpret \eqref{eq thm} as a system of $2n$ equations by splitting the real and imaginary parts and we can show the existence of a solution using Lagrange multipliers.
+We then form a new matrix with diagonal entries equal to $\abs{w_j}^2$, and we show that all of these are $\leq 1$ using the maximum principle in complex analysis, which finishes the demonstration (see \cite{ball2001} for the details).